Skills check-ins are designed to be student-led and teacher-defined.

 Teacher encourages check-ins - The activity report displays the students progress towards completing the diagnostic phase and how many check-ins they’ve done.

-The purple icon next to students indicate that they are currently completing the diagnostic phase.
+The purple icon next to students indicates that they are currently completing the diagnostic phase.

 Growth reports unlock for students that have completed the diagnostic check-ins.